antimof/UxPlay/README.md

     has unacceptible latency, and hardware-accelerated decoding by  the Pi's built-in Broadcom GPU should be used.
     UxPlay's antecedent [RPiPlay](http://github.com/FD-/RPiPlay) was developed to use the 32-bit-only omx (OpenMAX) driver for this, but omx has recently been declared obsolete and abandoned in "legacy" status by Raspberry Pi OS (Bullseye).
 The GStreamer plugin for its replacement v4l2 (Video4Linux2) has until recently been unusable with UxPlay, but new fixes in the GStreamer  development branch have changed this.
-Backports (as patches) to GStreamer 1.18.4 (Bullseye) and 1.20.0 (Manjaro) are now available [here](https://github.com/FDH2/UxPlay/issues/70), until distributions release them as updates, and work well with UxPlay, using a new option `uxplay -rpi` (tested on R Pi model 4B)
+Backports (as patches) to GStreamer 1.18.4 (R Pi OS Bullseye), 1.18.5 (Ubuntu 21.10) and 1.20.0 (Manjaro) are now available [here](https://github.com/FDH2/UxPlay/issues/70), until distributions release them as updates, and work well with UxPlay, using a new option `uxplay -rpi` (tested on R Pi model 4B).
+When using R Pi OS Lite (no X11), use 'uxplay -rpi -vs kmssink`.

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.